lennart-benschop/arturo/documents/kernel.md

 ## Application source

-Your application code can go in user_code and user_code/include ; anything placed in user_code should be picked up and compiled.

-This includes the file testing/test_app.c ; this should be removed by the linker.
+Application source can go anywhere, there are examples in the 'applications' directory including the very simple "testing".
+The location is set in config.make.

+## Libraries

+The system libraries go in the libraries subdirectory, there is a simple example which prints "Hello world" on the console.
+These should be picked up automatically.

 ## Configuration